 From January 2019 to May 2019, there were 28 data breaches reported every month, approximately half of which occurred in the health care sector.
 While the total number of breaches in 2019 was less than the total reported in 2018, the average breach last year involved thousands of records, led to negative publicity, resulted in significant losses of trust, and cost companies lots of money.
 In fact, data breaches in 2019 cost an average total of $3.92 million, or about $150 per compromised record.

-All it takes is one data breach to damage your reputation and consume your financial and legal resources for months (or even years).
+All it takes is one data breach to damage your reputation and consume your financial and legal resources for months.
 Such errors can also affect your ability to attract new, talented practitioners for your team, further hindering your growth.
 For these reasons, it’s critical that you take the time to assess your organization’s cybersecurity risks.
+Here’s how to boost your data security today.

-Start by considering who has access to your internal information and how all laptops and mobile devices used for work purposes are typically secured when not in use.
+Start by considering who has access to your internal information.
+Factor in how you typically secure all laptops and mobile devices used for work purposes not in use.
 Remind all employees how important it is to change their passwords and back up protected information frequently.

 Speaking of employees, how often do you train your team about the importance of cybersecurity and how to safeguard it?
 It’s never a bad idea to set a regular training schedule to help refresh everyone’s memories on best security practices.
 And you should organize a re-education session of some kind whenever a new threat is discovered or a new data breach occurs.